berserkr/ibps_connector/README.md

 http://localhost:3000/channels/defaultchannel/chaincodes/blooms
 ```

+### 6.3 Set Chaincode Name

-### 6.3 - Next, we need to make sure that the chaincode name is updated, for instance, if your target chaincode is `mycc`, make sure that all calls that require some interaction with the chaincode have `mycc` (replace it with your chaincode name).
+Next, we need to make sure that the chaincode name is updated, for instance, if your target chaincode is `mycc`, make sure that all calls that require some interaction with the chaincode have `mycc` (replace it with your chaincode name).

 For example: